Want to skip ahead to the #1 employee monitoring tool? Check it out.

 To make sure that remote employees track their time, make a conscious decision to build monitoring and time tracking into all of your company’s workflows.

-Good monitoring and time tracking software will integrate with a huge number of apps (like Basecamp, Github, and Asana) that you are likely to use in your company’s workflow.
+Good monitoring software will integrate with a huge number of apps (like Basecamp, Github, and Asana) that you are likely to use in your company’s workflow.
 This makes it incredibly simple to track time across applications so that your company doesn’t have to change its processes to make remote worker monitoring a reality.

 Try Hubstaff for remote team monitoring